 The City maintains a complaint log, which documents all activity related to the complaint.
-The complaint log (Attachment E) shall include the following information:
+The complaint log is included in this plan shall include the following information:

-- Date complaint filed
+- Date complaint filed.

-- Complainant identification name, race, color, gender, and/or national origin
+- Complainant identification name, race, color, gender, and/or national origin.

-- Nature of complaint
+- Nature of complaint.

-- Who the complaint is against
+- Who the complaint is against.

-- Date investigation completed
+- Date investigation completed.

-- Result of investigation
+- Result of investigation.

-- Date complainant notified of the result of the investigation
+- Date complainant notified of the result of the investigation.

-Record & Summary of Title VI Complaints Investigation, Lawsuits 2018-2020
+Record & Summary of Title VI Complaints Investigation, Lawsuits 2020-2023

 The City has not received nor been notified by the Department of Transportation or Federal Transit Administration or other programs of any Title VI complaints.
-The City's legal team keeps records of any lawsuits regarding Title VI
+The City's legal team keeps records of any lawsuits regarding Title VI.